Skip to main content

 A woman standing against a broken down vehicle with a warning cone in the foreground

-An increasing number of fleet managers are becoming interested in electric vehicles (EVs), spurred on by the promise of lower operating costs and the ability to reduce their environmental impact.
-With zero tailpipe carbon emissions, battery electric vehicles (BEV) are an attractive option for city-based fleets, where local authorities are enforcing more stringent air quality standards on vehicle operators.
-However, despite this growing interest, a 2019 survey by Kia Motors found that 80 percent of fleet managers were held back from actually making the switch due to range anxiety.
+An increasing number of fleet managers are becoming interested in electric vehicles (EVs), spurred on by the promise of lower operating costs and environmental impact.
+With zero tailpipe carbon emissions, battery electric vehicles (BEV) are an attractive option for a range of light, medium and heavy-duty fleets, especially where authorities are introducing and enforcing more stringent air quality standards and other emissions regulations.
+However, despite this growing interest, a survey of fleet managers by Kia Motors found that 80 percent were held back from actually making the switch due to range anxiety.

-Range anxiety is the fear that the EV won’t have sufficient charge to complete its duty and is still perceived to be one of the greatest barriers preventing fleets from going electric.
+EV range anxiety is the fear that an EV won’t have sufficient charge to complete its duty.
+Along with purchase price and charging concerns, range anxiety is still one of the greatest barriers preventing fleets from going electric.

-Early models of electric vehicles had a poor reputation for their real-world mileage range between charges.
-Drivers were often finding that they couldn’t get much more than 70 miles from a fully charged battery, despite the manufacturers’ claim that a far greater mileage was possible.
-This tainted the image of the electric vehicle market and to some extent it’s still shaking it now.
+Early models of electric vehicles had a poor reputation for real-world range between charges.
+Drivers sometimes found they couldn’t get much more than 70 miles from a fully charged battery, despite manufacturers’ claims that far greater mileage was possible.
+This tainted the image of the electric vehicle market early on and, to some extent, it’s still shaking the industry now.

-Naturally, no fleet manager wants to have to worry about rescuing stranded employees and company vehicles, with the associated loss of productivity and recovery costs.
-You also don’t want to be dealing with your employees’ fears that the vehicle you provide them with will be unreliable and inconsistent.
-Managing vehicles that are used multiple times throughout the day, or on challenging routes can present further concerns.
+Naturally, no fleet manager wants to worry about rescuing stranded employees and company vehicles, with the associated recovery costs and loss of productivity.
+You also don’t want to be dealing with employees’ fears that the vehicles you provide them will be unreliable and inconsistent.
+If your fleet vehicles are used for multiple trips or jobs throughout the day, or on routes with challenging conditions, you may be especially concerned.

-But should a lack of battery range be a genuine worry if you’re considering the transition to electric vehicles?
+But should EV battery range be a genuine worry if you’re considering adding electric vehicles to your fleet?
 And what can you do to prevent it from being one?

 What is the average range for an electric vehicle?